-Due to the fact that some of our students do not have the opportunity to participate in teaching via real-time online meeting tools (due to either illness or call-out for critical tasks in areas such as the public health service or the National Guard), it is important to be able to see teaching as recordings in order to achieve the teaching purpose.
-The need for universal facilitation is a factor that is particularly relevant in the current study situation.
+Due to the fact that some of our students do not have the opportunity to participate in classes in real time, it is important to be able to watch the teaching sessions as recordings in order to achieve the learning purpose.
+It is also a part of our systematic work within universal facilitation .

 Teaching at universities and university colleges is an activity that is in the public interest.
 In order to fulfil our social mission, it is important to be able now to offer alternative teaching.
 Public interest will generally be the legal basis when it is necessary to process personal data relating to students in connection with live-streaming and the recording of teaching in classrooms and digitally.
 The processing of personal data that is necessary to carry out an activity in the public interest is permitted pursuant to Article 6, no. 1e of the GDPR, with a supplementary legal basis pursuant to the Universities and University Colleges Act, §1(3), §3(8) concerning teaching, §4(2) concerning teaching plans, and §4(3) concerning students’ learning environment, as well as the Tertiary Vocational Education Act, §9 concerning the board’s responsibilities, and §15 concerning the learning environment.